keeganquinn/cwnmyr/README.md

 See also: http://personaltelco.net/wiki/CwnmyrProject

-This is a Rails application in pure Ruby, developed with PostgreSQL as a database.
+This is a Rails application, developed with PostgreSQL as a database.
 It can be run in any server or container that supports Rails, and should work with any other DBMS supported by Rails.

+In addition to the Ruby and JavaScript dependencies, which are described in Gemfile and package.json, GraphViz must be installed.

 Status